aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 ```
 conda activate aws_neuron_tensorflow_p36
 ```

 Then launch the BERT demo server :
 ```
 bert_server.py --dir <directory_path_of_bert_saved_model_neuron> --parallel 4
 ```
 This loads 4 BERT Large models, one into each of the 4 NeuronCores in a single Inferentia device.
 For each of the 4 models, the BERT demo server opportunistically stiches together asynchronous requests into batch 4 requests.
-When there are insufficient pending, requests the server creates dummy requests for batching.
+When there are insufficient pending requests, the server creates dummy requests for batching.

 Wait for the bert_server to finish loading the BERT models to Inferentia memory.
 When it is ready to accept requests it will print the inferences per second once every second.
 This reflects the number of real inferences only.
 Dummy requests created for batching are not credited to inferentia performance.